modabas/ModEndpoints/README.md

 This is a very specialized endpoint which is intended to abstract away all HTTP client and request setup, consumption and response handling when used together with its client implementation.
 Aim is to enable developers to easily consume remote services with a strongly typed request and response model only by sharing said models between the service and client projects.

-A ServiceEndpoint implementation, similar to BusinessResultEntpoint, encapsulates the response [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal Api IResult and sends to client.
+A ServiceEndpoint implementation, similar to BusinessResultEntpoint, encapsulates the response [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal API IResult and sends to client.
 The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.

 - ServiceEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
 - ServiceEndpoint&lt;TRequest&gt;: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.